Recommended arrival day for delegates. All pre-adventures end on Monday, May 15 by 4:00pm at the Dead Sea.

 Access regional case studies and learn how some businesses are bringing sustainability in all its forms to this historic area.
 These adventure businesses are pioneering sustainability across a range of issues from environmental to social and economic in this region.
 The ideas brought to life by this group of panelists will illuminate new ideas for overcoming common challenges to sustainable concepts and bring your own sustainability projects into sharper focus.
 Key takeaways from each case assure you’ll be able to translate the Near East experience to your home territory.

 Intended for regionally-based travel providers and vendors, we’ll hone a set of soft skills during this dynamic session.
 Through group work and role playing we’ll discover best practices for sales across cultures including effective listening, anticipating customer needs, and providing adequate client communications.
 We’ll provide key tips to overcoming objections to the region, along with practical insights for handling common topics such as contracting and insurance.

 We close AdventureNEXT Near East with a talk from Tim Martin, who will share his perspective and suggestions on how we might best move forward with the relationships and impressions we have created over the past few days.
 In his far-ranging career as a Canadian diplomat, he has experienced the fundamental power and importance of interpersonal understanding, recognizing that at the root of dramatic change lies a network of trusting partners that cross political borders.
 The impact of our work as participants in a trade event goes beyond business: the relationships formed are the bridges to understanding that allow growth to occur.

-Jordan Tourism has been delighted to host the first AdventureNEXT in the Near East and to offer a fond farewell, you are invited to enjoy a night of Bedouin culture, entertainment and cuisine.
+Jordan Tourism has been delighted to host the first AdventureNEXT in the Near East and to offer a fond farewell, you are invited to enjoy a night of Bedouin culture, entertainment and cuisine on the beach of the Dead Sea.
 Transfers to the airport will be available for those who depart on flights out of Amman late this evening.